Last Updated on October 22, 2020 by BrowserCam

 It took some time for this Android emulator to become popular, but once it did, it took the Android gaming world by storm.
 With so many features packed in, it’s hard for gamers to resist it.
 Why?
 It’s compatible with both Intel and AMD processors, so one can use it for Windows on a wide range of PC.

 This is something that makes it stand out among the crowds of Android emulators readily available online.
-Having 64-bit Windows may not be enough as some other emulators are very finicky about system requirements and may not work with AMD processors.
+Having 64-bit Windows may not be enough as some other emulators and may not work with AMD processors.

 MEmu Player works on Windows 7, Windows 8 and Windows 10, and works with both Intel and AMD processors.
 It’s also compatible with most graphics cards on the market.